adarshpriyadarshii/Adarsh-Kshitij/README.md

 # Adarsh-Kshitij

-# This is a replica website of WordPress.
+This is a replica of Homepage of WordPress.

-# Skills used:
+Skills used:
 HTML,CSS,JS and Bootstrap